Twitter changes rules over account tracking Elon Musk’s jet

 “Any account doxxing real-time location info of anyone will be suspended, as it is a physical safety violation,” Musk tweeted.
 “This includes posting links to sites with real-time location info.
 Posting locations someone traveled to on a slightly delayed basis isn’t a safety problem, so is ok.”

-“Doxxing” general refers to disclosing online someone’s identity, address, or other personal details.
+“Doxxing” refers to disclosing online someone’s identity, address, or other personal details.

 But after buying Twitter for $44 billion in late October, Musk said he would let it stay.